codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 weight: 3
 ---

-## Authenticated download URL
+## Step 1: Get authenticated download URL

-`GET /artifacts/:uuid1/:uuid2/:artifactName`
+`GET /artifacts/:securePath/:artifactName`

 This URL can be obtained using the [Builds API](/rest-api/builds) or copied directly from the Codemagic UI.

-## Retrieve public download URL
+## Step 2: Create a public download URL using the URL obtained in step 1

 {{<notebox>}}
 **Important!** Please take extra care when sharing public download URLs so as to not expose them.
 Anyone with access to a public download URL will be able to download your build artifact.
 {{</notebox>}}

-`POST /artifacts/:uuid1/:uuid2/:artifactName/public-url`
+`POST /artifacts/:securePath/:artifactName/public-url`

 #### Parameters